f5devcentral/f5-agility-labs-adc/docs/class4/module1/lab10.rst

    Notice that we've got a warning message because Master Secret will be copied to tcpdump capture itself, so we need to be careful with who we share such capture with.

 #.
+Now that the packet capture is running open Chrome and click on the Hackazon link and browse around the website.

+#.
+Stop the packet capture with `Ctrl + C`.

+#.
+Start WINSCP from the jumpbox and copy the hackazon-ssl.pcap file from the /var/tmp directory.

+#.
+Open Wireshark and open the hackazon-ssl.pcap file.

+#.
 Once we have the packet capture we will also need to enable the F5 TLS protocols in Wireshark:

    a.
 Go to Analyze, Enable Protocols